 Her mother had dreaded this moment for days.
 Anne’s face showed both disapproval and anguish.
 Adeline’s face became serious, alert, curious, yet she kept quiet giving space to her sister.
 What was Leontine up to?

-Andrew brought to mind what happened in the shed.
-However, he carried on denying and dissociating himself from it.

-Leontine crashed in, unabashed.

-‘Remember the shed?’ she whispered in a conspiratorial sing-song trailing voice, as though inviting a convict to confess his crime.
+‘Remember the shed?’
+Leontine whispered in a conspiratorial sing-song trailing voice, as though inviting a convict to confess his crime.
 She leaned forward.
 ‘You remember wanting to take my knickers off?
 In the Arts and Craft shed?
 You remember that episode now?’
 She paused to give effect to her disclosure.
 That allowed Andrew to relive that unusual lunchtime break years back.

-He had returned to All Saints’ School after a pause of two years spent in Scotland because of his father’s job.
-He found the twins had grown into two beautiful adolescents, admired and discussed by the rest of the fourteen year old boys at All Saints’.
+He had returned to All Saints’ School after a pause of two years spent in Scotland, because of his father’s job.
+He found the twins had grown into two beautiful adolescents, admired and discussed by the rest of the fourteen-year-old boys at All Saints’.
 They were all mesmerised and curious about them, their mannerisms, their way of walking, talking, interacting with each other and other people, their behaviour in front of teachers.
-They even watched the way they sat and ate or discussed the table and who to sit with, what they talked about.
+They even watched the way they sat at the table, whom to eat and discuss with, what they talked about.
 Some of his friends went far, into unspeakable fantasies.
 Were they similar in everything?
 Andrew, himself, was as intrigued as the rest of them about the female physiognomy, to the point that, by and by, their school friendship turned into a puberty fixation, a juvenile sexual preoccupation, a testosterone overproduction that drove him to take a risk.

 He resolved to find out.